dalb8/my-fdroiddata/README.md

 we'll get around to revising them eventually.
 Depending on the distro, there could also be dependency issues for some apps.
-One issue is that the non-buildserver fdroid only allows one version of the gradle binary, that which is chosen in `config.py`.
+One issue is that the non-buildserver fdroid only allows one version of the gradle
+binary: that which is chosen in `config.py`.
 There may exist many versions and the only way I know of around this is to edit `config.py` on a build-by-build basis.
-Since the gradle wrapper caches gradle versions in `~/.gradle/wrapper`, I add aliases for all the gradle versions `~/.bashrc` and put those aliases in `config.py` (see the templates directory).
+Since the gradle wrapper caches gradle versions in `~/.gradle/wrapper`, I add aliases for all the gradle versions `~/.bashrc` and put those aliases in `config.py`.
+The same goes for ant, maven and Android SDK build tools; see the templates directory for more details.

 Many of the texts are by the contributors to [fdroiddata](https://gitorious.org/f-droid/fdroiddata) and those are under the AGPLv3.